LockManipulator/Locksport/Safe manipulation/STL/README.md

 Back covers: Designed for resin but FDM should be fine as well.

+Mounts: Designed to fit S&G, LaGard, Mosler, and Diebold with minimal space and material used.

 Safe lock: Fully 3D printed group 2 mechanical safe lock.